-A panel of elected Council Members whose role is to consider major and other applications.
+Planning & Development A panel of elected Council Members whose role is Committee to consider major and other applications.
 Normally meets every four weeks.
-PPG Planning Practice Planning Practice Guidance set out what the Guidance Government expects of local authorities.
+Planning Practice Guidance set out what the PPG Planning Practice Guidance Government expects of local authorities.
 Policies Legal guidance documents.
 Policies Map Illustrating on an Ordnance Survey base the policies and proposals of development plan documents which form the local plan.
 Soundness In the process of examining a planning document an inspector assesses whether the document is positively prepared, justified, effective and consistent with national policy.
-Spatial Planning Taking into account the economic, social and environmental implications when weighing up competing demands for land.
-Required through written law, usually through an Statutory Act of Parliament.
-Relating to the identification of long-term aims Strategic across a wider geographic area.
+Taking into account the economic, social and Spatial Planning environmental implications when weighing up competing demands for land.
+Statutory Required through written law, usually through an Act of Parliament.
+Strategic Relating to the identification of long-term aims across a wider geographic area.
 SEA Strategic Environmental A generic term used internationally to describe Assessment environmental assessment as applied to policies, plans and programmes.
 SPD Supplementary Planning A local development document which provides Document more detailed advice or guidance on policies in the local plan.
 SPG Supplementary Planning Providing additional guidance expanding policies in Guidance a local plan.
 SPGs will remain relevant where they are linked to local plan policies but will ultimately be replaced by supplementary planning documents.
 Sustainable Maintaining the vitality and strength of something over a period of time.
 Sustainable Development Development that meets the needs of the current generation without compromising the ability to meet those of future generations.

-SA Sustainability Appraisal Identifies and evaluates social, environmental and economic effects of strategies and policies in a local development document from the outset of the preparation process. lt incorporates requirements of the Strategic Environmental Assessment (SEA) Directive.
-Vision A long term view, an image of how things might be in the future.
+SA Sustainability Appraisal Identifies and evaluates social, environmental and economic effects of strategies and policies in a local development document from the outset of the preparation process.
+It incorporates the requirements of the Strategic Environmental in the future.